 Calvin College is an educational agency of the Christian Reformed Church and, in compliance with Title VII and other applicable law, reserves the right to give preference in employment based upon religion.

 Persons interested in applying or who wish to make nominations should correspond with the Provost’s Office or the respective department chair.

-- Affiliate Social Work Instructor: Sociology and Social Work Department
+- Sociology and Social Work - Social Work

 Any questions regarding adjunct positions can be directed to the chair of the appropriate academic department.